 Rai won for the first time in his professional career in 2015, three years after turning pro, on the EuroPro Tour which is no longer with us.
 He won three times on the Challenge Tour, now the Hotel Planner Tour, in 2017 and won for the first time on the DP World Tour at the Hong Kong Open in 2018.

-Not only has he cracked the US circuit in 2025, but he has also got his sights set on the Ryder Cup.
-Becoming a regular fixture of the top 30 players in the world, continuing this form will no doubt keep European captain Luke Donald keeping him on his radar.
+Not only has he now cracked America, but he could also have his sights set on the Ryder Cup.
+Becoming a regular fixture of the top 50 players in the world, continuing this form will no doubt keep European captain Luke Donald on his radar.

-What do you make of the Aaron Rai two gloves strategy?
-Do you adopt the Aaron Rai two gloves strategy yourself?
+What do you make of the Aaron Rai two-gloves strategy?
+Do you adopt the Aaron Rai two-glove strategy yourself?
 Tell us on X, formerly Twitter!

 NOW READ: Exclusive: PGA Tour star Aaron Rai on Wyndham win, a surprise season and his Masters debut